ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - **Cevap D-) slept**
     - E-) was slept
     <hr />
-1. They .......... bought a new car before they sold their old car.&nbsp;<br />
+1. They .......... bought a new car before they sold their old car. <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) has
     - **Cevap B-) had**